FEDORA Packages Recommendations

 Tweaking theme and appearance

-First you can get an insight of installed Gtk theme and see how it will appears using lxappearance.
+First you can get an insight of installed Gtk theme and see how it will appear using lxappearance.

 I recommend not applying settings using lxappearance (do not click on apply) because it will create multiple configuration files.